Fatemaakhi123/Restaurant-recipes/README.md

 file.
-It's possible that the missing plugin is loaded by a preset you are using that forgot to add the plugin to its dependencies: you can workaround this problem by explicitly adding the missing package to your top-level package.json.--still this problems are sticked---
+It's possible that the missing plugin is loaded by a preset you are using that forgot to add the plugin to its dependencies: you can workaround this problem by explicitly adding the missing package to your top-level package.json.--

-solved using .eslintrc.json where {
+solved this bug using .eslintrc.json where {
   "extends": ["next","next/core-web-vitals"],
   "parser": "babel/eslint-parser"
 }